ArtifexSoftware/MuPDF.NET/docs/api/document.rst

     :arg str filetype: A string specifying the type of document.
 This may be anything looking like a filename (e.g. "x.pdf"), in which case MuPDF uses the extension to determine the type, or a mime type like *application/pdf*.
 Just using strings like "pdf"  or ".pdf" will also work.
 May be omitted for PDF documents, otherwise must match :ref:`a supported document type<Supported_File_Types>`.

     :arg rect_like rect: a rectangle specifying the desired page size.
 This parameter is only meaningful for documents with a variable page layout ("reflowable" documents), like e-books or HTML, and ignored otherwise.
 If specified, it must be a non-empty, finite rectangle with top-left coordinates (0, 0).
-Together with parameter *fontsize*, each page will be accordingly laid out and hence also determine the number of pages.
+Together with parameter *fontSize*, each page will be accordingly laid out and hence also determine the number of pages.

     :arg float width: may used together with *height* as an alternative to *rect* to specify layout information.